AnyChart/docs.anychart.com/Basic_Charts_Types/Percent_Stacked_Area-SplineArea_Charts.md

     chart = anychart.areaChart();
 ```

-Everything is ready, let’s have a look on our sample of a percent stacked area chart:
+Everything is ready, let’s have a look at our sample of a percent stacked area chart:

 {sample}BCT_Percent-Stacked\_Area-SplineArea\_Charts\_01{sample}